 It can be lonely at the top.
 Nonprofit executives are peerless within their organization, with no one to talk to about sensitive issues and challenging situations.
 The ESC Nonprofit Executive RoundTable (NET) addresses this support gap and provides a confidential forum for nonprofit chief executives to share challenges and get real-time constructive feedback from smart, connected leaders outside their organizations who understand the unique challenges of the job.

-Meeting once a month for 9 months, the facilitated roundtable creates a consistent community of peers where nonprofit leaders have the freedom to openly present issues of concern and get support from peers.
+Meeting once a month for nine months, the facilitated roundtable creates a consistent community of peers where nonprofit leaders have the freedom to openly present issues of concern and get support from one another.
 Topics are chosen ahead based on the interests of the group members and occasional guest speakers present on topics like risk management and Massachusetts employment laws.
 Participants share resources in a Dropbox for members only and learn and grow as a leader.

 What participants in prior Nonprofit Executive RoundTables have told us: